|This is an unofficial version.

 (b) consider the objection, and the supporting scientific or technical information.

-8 The minister must, not later than five years after the date on which a regulation under section 5 comes into force, require the water council to
+The minister must, not later than five years after the date on which a regulation under section 5 comes into force, require the expert advisory council to

 (a) review the effectiveness of the regulation and, in the course of that review, consult with any persons affected by the regulation that the council considers appropriate; and